2026 Election Tracker

 Cook PVIR+16

 South Dakota looked like one of the quieter 2026 election stories in 2024.
-It isn’t anymore.
-Kristi Noem’s appointment as Secretary of Homeland Security under Donald Trump in January 2025 triggered a cascade: Lieutenant Governor Larry Rhoden ascended to the governor’s office, U.S. Representative Dusty Johnson decided to run for governor and gave up his at-large House seat, and the state’s attorney general Marty Jackley entered the race for Johnson’s old House seat.
-The state’s primary on June 2, 2026 is now competitive at the governor, House, and U.S. Senate levels — all on the Republican side.
-South Dakota gave Trump a 29-point win in 2024, and the November general elections are not expected to be close.
-The action is in the primary.
-National 2028 markets and balance-of-power coverage live on the homepage.
+It isn't anymore.
+Kristi Noem's appointment as Secretary of Homeland Security under Donald Trump in January 2025 triggered a cascade: Lieutenant Governor Larry Rhoden ascended to the governor's office, U.S. Representative Dusty Johnson decided to run for governor and gave up his at-large House seat, and Attorney General Marty Jackley entered the race for Johnson's old House seat.
+The June 2, 2026 primary delivered a major result: no Republican cleared the 35% needed to win the governor's nomination outright, sending businessman Toby Doeden, who finished first, and Gov. Larry Rhoden, who finished second, to a July 28 runoff, while Dusty Johnson, an early polling leader, finished third and was eliminated.
+It is the first South Dakota gubernatorial primary to go to a runoff since the state adopted the 35% rule in 1985.
+Sen. Mike Rounds easily won his Senate primary, and Jackley won the Republican nomination for the open House seat.
+South Dakota gave Trump a 29-point win in 2024, and the November general elections are not expected to be close, so the action remains on the Republican side.
+This page on ElectionOdds.com covers all of the South Dakota races for the 2026 US elections.

 Governor